 Preloved is an excellent place to start your bike search.
 Whether it’s a nearly new, used, or vintage bicycle you’re looking for, we’ve got a huge selection to choose from.
-A vintage bikeis a great buy for those searching for style and durability on a budget.
+A vintage bike is a great buy for those searching for style and durability on a budget.
 These classic bikes were built to last, and are often sturdier and have better quality parts that modern day bikes.
-A simple search for ‘vintage bikes’ brings up plenty of results on Preloved, so we’ve brought you a short guide to purchasing one for yourself.
+A simple search for ‘vintage bikes’ brings up plenty of results on Preloved, so we’ve brought you a short guide to purchasing a vintage bicycle to help you find the perfect set of wheels.

 Firstly, age is very important to consider when purchasing a vintage bike.
 The ‘golden era’ of vintage bikes is considered to begin in the late 1950s.
 Bikes which were made before this time may be in need of more than just a little TLC, and it may be likely that costly repairs incur.
 Although some modern day bikes are beautifully made and are designed to look like they’re from a past era, bikes which were made past the late 1970’s and early 80’s are perhaps unlikely to be considered as ‘vintage’, and this may be something you want to take into account when purchasing your new travelling companion.